contactandyc/another-c-library/10_binary_search_trees.md

 ```

 sn is the starting node.
 Find all of the nodes that are on the same level and print the nodes and vertical bars (as necessary).
-1. print spaces until position is equal to n->position
+1. print spaces until the position is equal to n->position
 2. get the actual depth of n (n might be below the current level)
 3. if the node is at the current depth
    a. find the next peer at the same level.
-   b. compute an extra length of 2 if there is a right child of n (one for the backslash and one for the vertical bar if the node needs pushed down).
+   b. compute an extra length of 2 if there is a right child of n (one for the backslash and one for the vertical bar if the node needs to be pushed down).
    c. if there is a next peer and n's position + n's length + 1 + extra is greater than n2's position, push down the current node by increasing its depth and printing a vertical bar (and incrementing position because we wrote 1 byte).
    d. otherwise, print the key and add the length of the key to the position.
    e. set n to n2 (n2 may be NULL)
-4. otherwise, the node is deeper than the current depth, find the next peer, print the vertical bar and increment position.
+4. otherwise, the node is deeper than the current depth, find the next peer, print the vertical bar, and increment position.
 Note that when finding the next peer, the depth we are looking for needs to offset by the difference between the current depth and the actual depth of the node.
 5. loop until n is NULL
 ```c
 int position = 0;